 If you are using latex caulk you can put a little water on the finishing tool to make the smoothing of the caulk easier to do.
 If you are using a silicone caulk you may have to use a small amount of a solvent just like you would use the water.
 You also need to apply a small amount of pressure to force the air bubbles from the caulk so that it can adhere to the surface has been applied to.

-7. Outus 4 Pieces Sealant Tool Caulking Tool Kit
+7. Outus Sealant Caulking Tool Kit

 The Outus 4 piece sealant tool caulking kit has one rigid sealant tool that is crafted from hardened plastic that is black and then three tools that are made from flexible plastic.
 When you use these tools you can apply sealant and create a professional looking finish.
 Caulk applications are not as easy to do as it appears that they would be.